lavenderdotpet/LibreQuake/CONTRIBUTING.md

 In general, this guide is a must-read when writing good commit messages to begin with: https://cbea.ms/git-commit/

-Additionally, as this reporistory contains multiple diverse components, we ask that you prefix your commit message pertaining to the component you are modifying.
+Additionally, as this repository contains multiple diverse components, we ask that you prefix your commit message pertaining to the component you are modifying.
 Here are acceptable prefixes to use:

 * `BUILD`: Modification of our build scripts and/or tools.
 * `CI`: Modification of the GitHub Actions Pipeline(s).